Showing posts sorted by date for query gauntlet. Sort by relevance Show all posts

 Getting to grips

-The action is controlled using the joystick so easy to manoeuvre my gang of elite soldiers.
+The action is controlled using the joystick, so easy to manoeuvre my gang of elite soldiers.
 Unlike Gauntlet, these soldiers won't immediately face in the required direction but will rotate/turn around.
-Their current facing direction is indicated using an 'X' pointer which might be discerning at first, especially when the enemy is up close.
+Their current facing direction is indicated using an 'X' pointer, which is discernible at first, especially when the enemy is close.

-Optionally, the F10 key will toggle between snipping/movement mode which is worth experimenting with before rushing off like Rambo...
-See which method you prefer to use, especially during the heat of battle?
+Optionally, the F10 key will toggle between snipping/movement mode which is worth experimenting with before rushing off like Rambo.
+See which method you prefer, especially during the heat of battle?

 The keyboard is also used to provide extra functions, which is something I found particularly frustrating.
 At first, it was bewildering for my old brain, so I dug out pen and paper to jot down what I felt was a priority to get me started.
 Let's take a look at the basics to get you through the initial games without dying...